-- Chapter 11 is sometimes described as a “reorganization.”
+- Chapter 11, which is sometimes described as a “reorganization.”
 This form of bankruptcy is used by businesses and a few individual debtors whose debts are very large or their finances are particularly complex.

-- Chapter 12 is reserved for family farmers and fisherman.
+- Chapter 12, which is reserved for family farmers and fisherman.

-- Chapter 13 is termed a “debt adjustment” or a “wage earners’ plan.”
-It requires a debtor to file a three to five year plan to repay debts (or parts of debts) from a current source of income.
-The plan can provide additional time to catch-up on unpaid debts.
+- Chapter 13, which is termed a “debt adjustment” or a “wage earners’ plan.”
+It requires a debtor to file a three- to five-year plan to repay debts (or parts of debts) from a current source of income.
+The plan can provide additional time to catch up on unpaid debts.

-In a Chapter 13 bankruptcy plan.
-The filer will submit a three to five year plan showing how he or she will pay off some of your past-due and current debts.
-The most important thing about a Chapter 13 case is that it will allow you to keep valuable property- especially your home and car which might otherwise be lost, if you can make the payments which the bankruptcy law requires to be made to your creditors.
-In most cases, these payments will be at least as much as your regular monthly payments on your mortgage or car loan, with some extra payment to get caught up on the amount you have fallen behind.
+In a Chapter 13 bankruptcy plan, the filer will submit a three- to five-year plan showing how he or she will pay off some of your past-due and current debts.
+The most important thing about a Chapter 13 case is that it will allow you to keep valuable property, especially your home and car which might otherwise be lost.
+This is if you can pay your creditors, which the bankruptcy law requires.
+In most cases, these payments will be at least as much as your regular monthly payments on your mortgage or car loan.
+However, it includes some extra payment to get caught up on the amount you have fallen behind.

-You should consider filing a chapter 13 plan if you:
+You should consider filing for chapter 13 plan if you:

 - Own your home and are in danger of losing it because of money problems;